 The internet today is vastly different from what it once was.
 For many of us, we remember an internet landscape where watching movies, managing our finances, and buying and selling products, was simply beyond the grasp of comprehension.
 Those of us who were alive to remember using the internet during its early days, are comforted by how far it has come along, and the current level of convenience.
 It is true, that we rely on the comprehensive scope of capabilities that the internet provides today, much more than we ever have.
 Every day, it feels as though the internet becomes steadily more efficient.
-Taking the occasional glance back at the early, simplistic days of the internet before the advent of digital agencies, allows you to appreciate what we have today all the more.
+Taking the occasional glance back at the early, simplistic days of the internet before the advent of digital agencies like Slinky, allows you to appreciate what we have today all the more.
 As technology has evolved, so has the Web Designer’s trade.

 Early Uses For Webpages